How do I measure my advertising funnel?

 If you want to get a quick estimate for the number of additional clicks you’d track using server-side tracking, you can use “redirect tracking” with a URL shortener to estimate the number of clicks coming from Google Adwords or Facebook Ads.
 This will give you an estimate for the number of times an ad is clicked (minus some bounce in the few hundred milliseconds of the redirect), which will closely match server-side

 page() tracking should you choose to implement it.

 Here’s how it works…

 Use a URL shortener like bit.ly to link to a landing page, with a custom parameter like

 Measure total clicks from the bit.ly stats page.

 In your warehouse, count the number of pages with that unique url parameter from step 1 (make sure you’re looking at the same timeframe).

 select received_at, url from <site>.pages where url like '%/warehouses%' and search like '%ttg=2' order by received_at

-We hope this overview helps explain the technical nuances of measuring what happens when a customer finds you via an ad!
-If you have any other questions, please feel free to share them in the Segment Community for discussion.
+We hope this overview helps explain the technical nuances of measuring what happens when a customer finds you using an ad!
+If you have any other questions, feel free to share them in the Segment Community for discussion.